-The Company has European Members; Brexit would impede the company's ability to write business to these members from the UK.
-The Company has put in place a fronting agreement with the Rotterdam based subsidiary of the UK P & I Club.
-This arrangement will continue to serve members after the United Kingdom leaves the European Union.
+As the Company has European Members; the Company has a fronting agreement in place with the Rotterdam based subsidiary of the UK P & I Club in order to carry on writing European business.

 Concentration of Risk

 A typical property insurer may have geographic concentrations of risk, resulting in significant exposure to catastrophes such as earthquakes, hurricanes, etc. However the Company covers ships that are mobile and distributed globally, therefore it is not materially exposed to these types of concentrations of risk.